The Rising Threat of Deepfakes: How to Detect and Prevent AI Manipulation

 Organizations that act early won't just defend against emerging threats—they'll build greater trust with customers, employees, and partners in an increasingly AI-driven world.

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions (FAQ) What is a deepfake?

 A deepfake is AI-generated or AI-manipulated media that realistically imitates a person's face, voice, or actions using advanced machine learning techniques.